Federal Mediation and Conciliation Service (United States): Notable roles and events

+1940s

 Representatives of the FMCS played a role in negotiations between Bethlehem Shipbuilding Corporation and the Marine and Shipbuilding Workers in a strike that started in June 1947.

+1970s

-In 1973, a Relationship-by-Objectives (RBO) program is developed for use in extreme cases of poor labor-management relations, when continued deterioration of the relationship could have drastic economic effect.
-The first RBO program is delivered in Maine on behalf of the Georgia-Pacific Company and Paperworkers Local 27.
+In 1973, a Relationship-by-Objectives (RBO) program was developed for use in extreme cases of poor labor-management relations, when continued deterioration of the relationship could have drastic economic effect.
+The first RBO program was delivered in Maine on behalf of the Georgia-Pacific Company and Paperworkers Local 27.

-In 1975, FMCS officially entered a new arena: Alternative Dispute Resolution (ADR).
-Congress passes Public Law 93-531, directing the Service to mediate a 100-year old land dispute between the Hopi and Navajo Indian Tribes in Arizona.
+In 1975, FMCS entered a new arena: Alternative dispute resolution (ADR).
+Congress passed Public Law 93-531, directing the Service to mediate a 100-year old land dispute between the Hopi and Navajo Indian Tribes in Arizona.

 In 1978, Congress extended the FMCS charter to mediate disputes beyond the private sector to the Federal government.
+This was part of the Civil Service Reform Act, specifically the Federal Service Labor-Management Relations Statute.
+Also in 1978, the Labor-Management Cooperation Act directed FMCS to encourage cooperative activities between labor and management.

-In November,1979, FMCS began mediating age discrimination complaints.
+In November 1979, FMCS began mediating age discrimination complaints.

+1980s

-In 1983, FMCS was the first agency to provide the service of negotiated rulemaking, or “reg-neg.”
+In 1983, FMCS was the first agency to provide the service of negotiated rulemaking, or "reg-neg."
 Conducted with the Federal Aviation Administration and Department of Transportation, regulations were developed to deal with flight and duty time of pilots.

+1990s

-The institutionalization of Alternative Dispute Resolution (ADR) came with the passage of the ADR Act of 1990 which created the responsibility of every federal agency to look at its mission and to see what could be resolved through ADR techniques; also to establish an ADR coordinator, and to promote these efforts.
+The Administrative Dispute Resolution Act of 1990 and the Administrative Dispute Resolution Act of 1996 created the responsibility of every federal agency to look at its mission and to see what could be resolved through ADR techniques; also to establish an ADR coordinator, and to promote these efforts.
 FMCS testified and described the kind of work it did both for promoting ADR and negotiated rulemaking.

 In 1996, representatives from FMCS facilitated an ADR process in Minnesota regarding land use issues in the Boundary Waters Canoe Area Wilderness (BWCAW) and in Voyageurs National Park (VNP).
-In addition to agreements reached on the BWCAW, the mediation team also announced agreements on strategies to handle problems in the park having to do with public safety, improved Park Service consultation with local people, and other issues.
+In addition to agreements reached on the BWCAW, the mediation team also announced agreements on strategies to handle problems in the park having to do with public safety, improved National Park Service consultation with local people, and other issues.

 In 1997, representatives from FMCS mediated negotiations between United Parcel Service and the International Brotherhood of Teamsters.
-It required three weeks of mediation to an end the largest national strike in two decades.
+It required three weeks of mediation to bring an end to the largest national strike in two decades.

+2000s

 In June 2002, representatives from FMCS facilitated National Institute of Standards and Technology (NIST) discussions in New York City regarding the scope of the subsequent building and fire safety investigation following the Sept.
 11, 2001 terrorist attacks.
 The meetings, which were conducted over the course of five sessions, featured more than 30 speakers, many of whom had family members and friends who were killed in the collapse of the World Trade Center towers.
-The impact of FMCS’ role was a successful discussion which provided important data for NIST's assessment and investigation.
+The impact of FMCS' role was a successful discussion which provided important data for NIST's assessment and investigation.